michaelkrakovsky/Applied_Analytics/README.md

 # Applied_Analytics
-The GitHub will contain multiple notepads aimed at discovering insights through analytics.
+The GitHub will contain multiple notebooks aimed at discovering insights through analytics.